Writers and Meltdowns: Better Coaching, Better Response

 I was trying to coach my dd (10) on her first draft of an essay.
 We had talked about using her first draft (which she did on her own, without my prompting) as a base for a writing project, and she agreed.

 As we went over it I commented on the good things I saw, the detail I liked, the flow of the essay, the excellent ending.
 Her topic was Helpful, Influential Genres (she agreed this was more accurate a title than Helpful, Influential Books).
 As I commented on the things that could be spruced up to be made more powerful, she really got defensive and closed up emotionally.
 I wanted her to choose a different word or a phrase for “helpful” in her essay, to fill out what that means.

 Neither of my daughters likes to be corrected, even when I preface everything with things I liked and things that they did well.
 How do I help them understand that I want to help them grow as writers?
 Is there a way to help them before they have a meltdown?

 Meltdowns over editorial input are familiar to all writers.
-You should have seen me when my husband edited The Writer’s Jungle after I showed him the first draft.
-Still, what I had that your daughter may not have yet is maturity.
 It takes time to let go of the ego investment long enough to recognize that someone’s input may actually help you write better than you realized you could.